 Psychological therapy is recommended for patients who haven't responded to the first line treatments or antidepressants.
 Studies indicate that mindfulness training, cognitive behavioural therapy (CBT) and psychodynamic therapy and can be effective but the evidence is strongest for gut-directed hypnotherapy.

 Gut-directed hypnotherapy was developed by Professor Whorwell and his team at Wythenshawe Hospital.
 The NHS waiting list for the therapy is long, so you might have to look for a private practitioner if you can't face a long wait.
-In any case, your GP will be able to help with any questions you might have.

 If you can't tolerate probiotic foods such as bio-yoghurt, fermented pickles or sauerkraut, you might want to consider taking a good bacteria supplement.